tanin47/superintendent/README.md

 - [x] Drop a file on the app
 - [x] Support adding multiple CSVs
 - [x] Support TSV/PSV
+- [x] Recruit a few users to post and upvote on hacker news
+  - Ensure they are happy and ask about how frequently they use it

+v2.2.0
+- [ ] Support trial license - 14d
+  - Can they request for another 14d?
+Yes, they can.
+But we'll do it manually.
 - [ ] Start collecting payments
-- [ ] Recruit a few users to post and upvote on hacker news
-  - Ensure they are happy and ask about how frequently they use it
 - [ ] After 2.1.0, we'll post on product hunt

-v2.2.0
-- [ ] Sort column
-- [ ] Copy column as CSV
-- [ ] Infinite scrolling
+v2.3.0
-- [ ] Double click and open files immediately
+- [ ] Attach a Sqlite file
 - [ ] Save and open workspace
   - Use sqlite backup api
 - [ ] Make the menu.
 Move vim/normal to menu.
   - Disable toggling developer tool

+v2.4.0
+- [ ] Sort column
+- [ ] Copy column as CSV
+- [ ] Infinite scrolling
+- [ ] Double click and open files immediately

 vmaybe
 - [ ] Show the loading time
+- [ ] Support JSON and ND-JSON
+- [ ] Support Parquet

 Requests from actual users
 ---------------------------